Andrew McCutchen Player Props: Pirates vs. Padres

 Andrew McCutchen At The Plate

-- McCutchen is batting .444 during his last outings and is on a four-game hitting streak.
+- McCutchen enters this game on a five-game hitting streak.
+During his last outings, he's hitting .450.

-- In 64.2% of his 67 games this season, McCutchen has picked up at least one hit.
-He's also had 16 multi-hit games.
+- McCutchen has reached base via a hit in 44 games this year (of 68 played), and had multiple hits in 16 of those games.

-- Looking at the 67 games he has played this year, he's hit a long ball in nine of them (13.4%), and in 3.2% of his trips to the dish.
+- In 13.2% of his games this year, he has gone deep, and 3.1% of his trips to the dish.

-- McCutchen has driven in a run in 18 games this season (26.9%), including six games with more than one RBI (9.0%).
-He has also driven home three or more of his team's runs in one contest.
+- McCutchen has picked up an RBI in 26.5% of his games this year, with two or more RBI in 8.8% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in 28 games this year (41.8%), including multiple runs in seven games.
+- In 41.2% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.